 How Do I Become Less Lazy And Active?

-The first thing to become less lazy is to identify what is putting you in this state of mind.
+The first thing to do to become less lazy is to identify what is putting you in this state of mind.
 Maybe you’re stuck in a vicious circle where you never do anything productive because you never start doing anything productive.
 You know how it is when you tell yourself: “tomorrow I’ll take the first step!”.
 However, you always leave tomorrow for, well, tomorrow.

 Do you feel guilty about it?
 Yes, I know.